Employment

 Current Job Listings

-Hamilton County Public Health is accepting applications for a Registered Environmental Health Specialist/Registered Environmental Health Specialist in Training vacancy in the Environmental Health Division.
+Hamilton County Public Health is accepting applications for an Environmental Health Specialist/ Environmental Health Specialist in Training vacancy in the Waste Management Division.
 The successful candidate will conduct community health inspections to ensure compliance.
-Requirements include State of Ohio Registered Environmental Health Specialist/Registered Environmental Health Specialist in Training registration or ability to obtain; Bachelor’s Degree in Science and/or a Master’s Degree; Valid Driver’s License and private vehicle for job use.
-Some evening and weekend hours required.
+Requirements include: State of Ohio Registered Environmental Health Specialist or Environmental Health Specialist in Training registration or ability to obtain; Bachelor’s Degree in Science; Valid Driver’s License.

 Job Duties include but are not limited to: